-(2) One may also try to construct invariant Gibbs measures for nonlinear wave equations with power nonlinearity.
-This is in general much easier than Schr\"{o}dinger due to the derivative gain in Duhamel's formula; for example the $d=2$ case was solved earlier by Oh-Thomann \cite{OT2}.
-Here the only remaining case is $(d,r)=(3,1)$, which is subcritical in the probabilistic scaling and likely can be done by applying the methods of this paper. \end{rem}
+(2) The corresponding problem of constructing invariant Gibbs measures for nonlinear \emph{wave} equations, is in general much easier than the Schr\"{o}dinger problem, due to the derivative gain in Duhamel's formula.
+Indeed, this has been completely solved, due to the results of Friedlander \cite{Fre85} (see Zhidkov \cite{Zhi94} under more restrictive assumptions on the nonlinearity) in dimension $d=1$, Bourgain \cite{Bou99} in dimension $d=2$ (see also Oh-Thomann \cite{OT2}) and the recent result of the authors with Bringmann \cite{BDNY22} for $(d,r)=(3,1)$ proved after the current paper was submitted. \end{rem}